Hotel Hermitage Monte Carlo

-From the moment you arrive at the Hôtel Hermitage you can’t fail to fall in love with this Grande Dame.
+From the moment you arrive at the Hotel Hermitage, you can’t fail to fall in love with this Grande Dame.
 The historic facade is prettier than a wedding cake with intricate designs etched out of the creamy stonework.
 The competent concierge always parks a selection of the latest supercars outside on the cobbled driveway for passers-by to look at in awe.
 Around Christmas, a mini Narnia style forest is set up in the gardens in front of the hotel, complete with a festive merry-go-round and Santa Claus.
-The Hermitage is a magical hotel whatever time of year you visit.
+The Hermitage is a magical hotel, whatever time of year you visit.

 The main foyer is an ornate room with high ceilings.
-Decoration is made up of cream pillars, chandeliers, works of art, beautiful flower arrangements and comfy sofas resting on a detailed mosaic floor.
+The decoration is made up of cream pillars, chandeliers, works of art, beautiful flower arrangements, and comfy sofas resting on a detailed mosaic floor.
 Behind this sits the tea area where you can sip a light beverage whilst enjoying sumptuous cakes layered with chocolate and drizzled with lemon.
-This remains the best place to take tea and cakes in Monaco – as a Leading Hotels of the World Unlimited member your Unlimited gift is a complementary tea and cake here for two, (this compares to the Leading Hotels Unlimited gift of 85 euros to spend in the bar when you stay at the Metropole Monte Carlo).
+This remains the best place to take tea and cakes in Monaco – as a Leading Hotels of the World Unlimited member, your Unlimited gift is a complimentary tea and cake here for two (this compares to the Leading Hotels Unlimited gift of €85 EUR to spend in the bar when you stay at the Metropole Monte Carlo).
 Behind the tea area is the Grand Hall where I had a most glorious Christmas meal on Christmas day last year.
-If you take a stroll down the endless marble corridors, each more impressive than the last, you will eventually reach second hotel foyer.
-This hall is grand red carpeted affair with another reception and concierge desk, sweeping stairwells and layers of ornate balconies all under the most enormous stained glass roof.
+If you take a stroll down the endless marble corridors, each more impressive than the last, you will eventually reach the second hotel foyer.
+This hall is a grand red-carpeted affair with another reception and concierge desk, sweeping stairwells, and layers of ornate balconies all under an enormous stained-glass roof.

-On my next trip I hope to try the rather glorious One Bedroom Suite which has a courtyard view, decked terrace and Jacuzzi or even the Diamond Suite with Jacuzzi which also has a fabulous view across the bay.
+On my next trip, I hope to try the rather glorious One Bedroom Suite, which has a courtyard view, decked terrace, and Jacuzzi, or even the Diamond Suite with Jacuzzi, which also has a fabulous view across the bay.

 Breakfast was located on the upper level of the second foyer and underneath the enormous glass stained glass ceiling.
-There was also alfreco seating on the rooftop outside.
+There was also alfresco seating on the rooftop outside.
 The breakfast offering was plentiful but buffet in style with a very slow egg station that cooked and delivered eggs and pancakes to your table.
 To be honest, although the range and quality of the breakfast couldn’t be faulted, I find battling my way around a buffet and waiting 20 minutes for an egg slightly disappointing for this nearly perfect hotel.

 Bar, Restaurant & Pool

-Although you may need a gold finger to afford some of the diamonds showcased at the Hôtel Hermitage Monte-Carlo, the rooms start at a very fair 348€ out of season and our Junior Suite started at 628€ and was worth every penny.
-The Diamonds started at around 100,000€ but I hear they last forever….
+Although you may need a gold finger to afford some of the diamonds showcased at the Hotel Hermitage Monte Carlo, the rooms start at a very fair €348 EUR out of season, and our Junior Suite started at €628 EUR and was worth every penny.
+The Diamonds started at around €100,000 EUR, but I hear they last forever…